amaranth-unm/amaranth-unm.github.io/projects/capitals/index.md

 For this project we relied on the 3D scanning done by several volunteers who contributed to the Scan the World Project.
 Even though their scanning resulted in enough detail for 3D printing, the lack of fine detail demonstrates the limits of amateur 3D scanning with small handheld devices.
 Under more suitable lighting conditions and with more powerful scanners, museums might one day provide 3D printable files that more closely imitate the texture of the original object.

 The Scan the World Project's [collection](https://www.myminifactory.com/users/Scan%20The%20World) includes over two dozen medieval capitals.
 In choosing from the available capitals, we attempted to pick five that effectively demonstrate features of Romanesque and Gothic styles.
-The table below lists the capitals in approximate chronological order, but these capitals were chosen for their  contemporaneity.
+The table below lists the capitals we printed and their stylistic features.

 | Image of the 3D Model | Image of original | Location | Date | Description of Style |
 | --------- | ---------- | ---------- |